Do you know there are some smells that cats hate so much they’ll avoid them at all cost!

 Keep that in mind, when you light candles and don’t use essential oils around your cat.

-What do you think about these 11 smells that cats hate?
+What do you think about these smells cats hate?
 Which scents does your cat avoid?
 Tell us in the comment section.